 Newton's First Law is actually pretty non-intuitive, when you think about it.
 For example, suppose a box is sliding across the floor at 2m/s.
 The forces on the block are its weight and the normal force upward from the floor, which balance each other.
 There don't appear to be any horizontal forces, and so according to Newton's First Law the box should keep moving at a constant 2m/s forever, right?

 Obviously we know that the box will come to a stop pretty quickly (unless the floor is very slippery), and if we believe Newton, that means that the forces on the box must be unbalanced: that is, something is pushing on the box from the left.
-The only thing touching the box is the floor, so it must be the floor's fault, and in fact the floor is exerting a new force called kinetic friction.
+The only thing touching the box is the floor, so it must be the floor's fault, and in fact the floor is exerting a new kind of force called kinetic friction.
 (The word kinetic means “motion”.)

 Kinetic Friction